chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 ## What Can I Ask?

-You can ask questions about many aspects of Parliament.
-Here are a few examples:
+You can ask questions about virtually all aspects of UK Parliament data.
+Here are some key areas:

-*   **Current Events:** "What's happening in the House of Commons right now?"
+*   **Live Parliamentary Activity:** "What's happening in the House of Commons right now?" or "What's currently being debated in the Lords?"
-*   **Members of Parliament (MPs):** "Tell me everything you know about Boris Johnson." or "What are Sir Keir Starmer's registered interests?"
+*   **Members of Parliament:** "Tell me everything you know about Boris Johnson," "What are Sir Keir Starmer's registered interests?" or "Show me the voting record of member 4129"
-*   **Legislation:** "Are there any recent bills about environmental protection?"
-*   **Debates:** "What has been said about healthcare in the House of Lords this week?"
+*   **Bills & Legislation:** "Show me details of bill 425," "What amendments were proposed for bill 425?" or "What publications exist for the Environment Bill?"
+*   **Voting Records:** "How did MPs vote on the climate change motion?" or "Show me Lords divisions on healthcare policy"
-*   **Committees:** "Which committees are looking into economic issues?"
+*   **Committees & Inquiries:** "Which committees are investigating economic issues?" or "Show me evidence submitted to the Treasury Committee"
+*   **Parliamentary Procedures:** "Search Erskine May for references to Speaker's rulings" or "What are the oral question times this week?"
+*   **Constituencies & Elections:** "Show me election results for Birmingham constituencies" or "List all constituencies in Scotland"
+*   **Official Documents:** "Are there any statutory instruments about housing?" or "What treaties involve trade agreements?"
+*   **Transparency Data:** "Show register of interests for Treasury ministers" or "What are the declared interests categories?"

 ## Disconnecting from parliament